 Managing Food Allergies in the Cafeteria

-Eating in the school cafeteria is often stressful for young students with food allergies.
-Hidden ingredients, cross contact between foods, and the fear of allergens left on lunch tables are often cause for concern.
+Eating in the school cafeteria is often stressful and can potentially be dangerous for students with food allergies.
+Hidden ingredients, cross-contact between foods, and the fear of allergens left on lunch tables are often cause for concern.